 BIKKURIM – First Fruits

 The book of Leviticus provides instruction for the institution of the Feast of Bikkurim (Firstfruits) occurring on the first day of the week following Passover.
 Coinciding with the beginning of the barley harvest, the people of Israel are required to come to Jerusalem with the first and best of that year’s produce.
 In biblical times, the nation did not eat or sell any of the new crops until the priests waved a representative sheaf of barley before the Lord (23:14).

 On the first day of the week 50 days later, the season of Firstfruits came to an end with the celebration of Shavuot (Feast of Weeks) at the beginning of the wheat harvest.
 The people of Israel offered their first and best of seven types of crops to the Lord: wheat, barley, grapes, figs, pomegranates, olive oil and (date) honey (Dt.
 8:8).

 Shavuot is the yearly feast of thanksgiving and praise to God for bringing Israel into a bountiful land (Lev.
 26:3-10).
-Today in Israel, Shavuot is celebrated with music festivals and parades displaying produce grown on kibbutzim, moshavim and agricultural cooperatives.
+Today in Israel, Shavuot is celebrated with music festivals and parades displaying produce grown on kibbutzim, moshavim and private farms.